 Skip to main content

-Connecting multiple VPCs using transit gateway
+Connect multiple VPCs using Transit Gateway

 • Estimated time: 60 minutes

-• Recommended Operating system: macOS, Ubuntu
+• Recommended OS: MacOS, Ubuntu

 • Region: kr-central-2